MicrosoftDocs/sql-docs/docs/relational-databases/databases/add-persisted-log-buffer.md

 [Availability Groups](../../t-sql/statements/create-availability-group-transact-sql.md) can only use this feature on secondary replicas due to the requirement by the log reader agent for standard log writing semantics on the primary.
 However, the small log file must be created on all nodes (ideally on DAX volumes or mounts).
 In the event of a failover, the persisted log buffer path must exist, in order for the failover to be successful.

-In cases where the path or file are not present during an Availability Group failover event, or database startup, the database will enter a `RECOVERY PENDING` state until the issue is resolved.
+In cases where the path or file isn't present during an Availability Group failover event, or database startup, the database enters a `RECOVERY PENDING` state until the issue is resolved.

 ## Interoperability with other PMEM features

 When both Persisted log buffer and [Hybrid Buffer Pool](../../database-engine/configure-windows/hybrid-buffer-pool.md) are jointly enabled, along with start-up [trace flag 809](../../t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql.md), Hybrid buffer pool will operate in what is known as _Direct Write_ mode.

-## Backup and restore operations
+## Back up and restore operations

 Normal restore conditions apply.
 If persisted log buffer is restored to a DAX volume or mount, it will continue to function, otherwise it can be safely removed.